Nuestra Señora de Fátima, Pocitos, Montevideo

 The Church of Our Lady of Fatima (Iglesia de Nuestra Señora de Fátima) is a Roman Catholic parish church in the neighbourhood of Pocitos, Montevideo, Uruguay.

 The parish was established on 1 May 1954.
 The temple is dedicated to the Virgin of Fatima.
-It is held by the Claretians, who also run the adjacent private school Colegio y Liceo Nuestra Señora de Fátima (established 1960).
+It is held by the Claretians, who also run the adjacent private school Colegio y Liceo Nuestra Señora de Fátima (established in 1960).
 Originally the celebrations were held in a crypt under the school; the current temple was built in the early 1980s, in brickwork.

 Same devotion

 There are other churches in Uruguay dedicated to Our Lady of Fatima: